keu/docs/learn/airflow-kafka.md

     $ astro dev init
     ```

-2. Add the following two packages to your `packages.txt` file:
+2. Add the following packages to your `packages.txt` file:

     ```text
     build-essential
     librdkafka-dev
     ```

-3. Add the following two packages to your `requirements.txt` file:
+3. Add the following packages to your `requirements.txt` file:

     ```text
     confluent-kafka==1.8.2